myitcvforks/lighthouse/README.md

 // Create a service for interacting with each resource type in your
 // account.

-// These resources are project specific. projectID := 123456
+// Some resources are project specific. projectID := 123456

 // http://help.lighthouseapp.com/kb/api/ticket-bins